PoisotLab/NCBITaxonomy.jl/docs/src/phylo.md

 # Use-case: taxonomic tree

-In this exmaple, we will use the output of the `lineage` function to build a tree in the `Phylo.jl` package, then plot it.
+In this example, we will use the output of the `lineage` function to build a tree in the `Phylo.jl` package, then plot it.
 This example also serves as a showcase for the support of `AbstractTrees.jl`.